Drew Mercy, Chairman

 In 2010, Congressman McCarthy led the Republican campaign efforts to retake the House and take the Speaker's gavel from Nancy Pelosi.
 He was overwhelmingly promoted as a result of his hardwork and dedication, first to House Majority Whip, and recently to House Majority Leader.
 He is diligently working to promote common sense conservative policies in the House of Representatives to move our nation forward.

 Hon.
-Steve Knight, Congressman
+Mike Garcia, Congressman